PNC Financial Services Group Inc at Morgan Stanley US Financials

 Betsy Lynn Graseck - Morgan Stanley, Research Division - MD

+Great.
 Thanks, everybody, for joining us.
-First, disclosure statement.
-For important disclosures, please see Morgan Stanley research disclosure website at morganstanley.com/researchdisclosures.
-And if you have any questions, please see your Morgan Stanley sales representative.
+I do have a disclosure to read.
+For important disclosures, please see Morgan Stanley research disclosure website at www.morganstanley.com/researchdisclosures.
+The taking of photographs and the use of recording devices is also not allowed.
+If you have any questions, please reach out to your Morgan Stanley representative.
+With that...

-Okay.
-With that out of the way, we're delighted to have with us today Rob Reilly, CFO of PNC.

 Robert Q. Reilly - The PNC Financial Services Group, Inc. - Executive VP & CFO